IBMIntegration/ibm-event-streams/monitoring.md

 ![](images/50.jpg)

-3. Install the 'oc' CLIs in your laptop (If Not done yet)
+3. Install the 'oc' CLIs in your laptop (If not done yet)

 Download the 'oc' CLI from your cluster and install it if you have not installed it yet.